priyakdey/priyakdey.github.io/content/posts/house-robber/index.md

 ```

 We have simply renamed `cache` as `max_loot`.
-This method initializes a max_loot
+This method initializes a
-array where each index represents the maximum loot attainable from that house to
+max_loot, an array where each index represents the maximum loot attainable from
-the end.
+that house to the end.
 We start from the rightmost house and progress leftwards.
-The
-prev_max_loot variable tracks the maximum possible loot from two houses down,
+The prev_max_loot variable tracks the maximum possible loot from two houses
-optimizing our loop to avoid recalculating max values continuously, using a
+down, optimizing our loop to avoid recalculating max values continuously, using
-sliding window technique in O(1) time.
+a sliding window technique in O(1) time.

-Refer to the diagram below for illlustration.
+Refer to the diagram below for illustration.

 ![Tabulation Steps](./tabulation.png)

-From a visual approach through recursive problem-solving and memoization, we've
+From a visual and recursive approach, we've methodically built up to a
-constructed our solution from the ground up—tabulation.
-This not only clarifies
+tabulation solution.This not only clarifies the progression of logic but also
-the progression of logic but also enhances computation efficiency.
+enhances computation efficiency.

 ### Tabulation Space Optimization